-We all start the New Year with great intentions–I’m going to eat right, exercise, journal, meditate, read more, etc.–but usually within a couple of weeks we fall back into old habits.
-How do we change that in 2019?
+We all start the New Year (new chapter, new week, etc.) with great intentions–I’m going to eat right, exercise, journal, meditate, read more, etc.–but usually within a couple of weeks we fall back into old habits.
+How do we to stick with our best laid plans?

 Mapping your Resolve

-Take some time at the beginning of this New Year and really think about what you want for yourself in realistic, practical goals.
+Take some time to look a year ahead and really think about what you want for yourself in realistic, practical goals.

 - Write your list of goals in the positive.
 Rather than saying, “Don’t be sad,” say, “Do things that make me happy.”
 “Don’t be sad” is abstract and difficult to accomplish, but coming up with things you can do which bring you joy can be practiced and implemented.

 - Focus on gratitude.
 Gratitude shouldn’t just be relegated to one Thursday in November.
 Regularly spend some time considering the things in your life you’re thankful for and even better, write them down.

 - Try something new.
 One thing.
 Give yourself 365 days to try one new thing.
 This certainly doesn’t need to be skydiving, but getting out of your comfort zone or learning something new is good for the physical and psychological mind.

 - Volunteer.
 Studies have found that helping other people may be an abundant source of vitality and well-being.
 Find a cause that means something to you, and possibly the person you lost, then lend a helping hand.
 If you’re not ready for a recurring commitment, you can offer to help for a single event.

 - Connect.
 Consider positive people in your life that you wish you had more interaction with and commit to contacting them in the next year.
 A text, an email, or a hand-written letter may reopen a neglected line of communication.